andrew40404/installing-Asp.net-IBM-Cloud/README.md

 >

 - If at your current location selection, there is no available Virtual LAN, a new VLAN will be created for you
 - Choose a Worker node setup or use the preselected one.
-SSet Worker node amount per zone
+Set Worker node amount per zone
 - Choose **Master Service Endpoint**.

 > In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
 Choose public-only to make your master publicly accessible.
 When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.